PeggyZhu/prediction-writeup/Rmarkdown_sample.md

 Prediction Report
 ========================================================

 This is an R Markdown document for the **Data Science/Practical Machine Learning** assignment write-up.
-The purpose of this assignment is to predic thhe class label for 20 testing instnace based on a nearly 11mb training set.
+The purpose of this assignment is to predict the class label for 20 testing instance based on a nearly 11MB training set collected by hand-on psychical devises.
+Training data and Testing data are all provided in csv which can be read into R for the purpose of training classification models.

 - 1. Read in the data from pml-training excel, let R to auto fit the attribute types